minity-script/minity/docs/SYNTAX.md

 See below for details.

 ### Comments
 Use `//` to introduce comments.
-Anything between `//` and the end of the line is a comment and will be ignored by mclang.
+Anything between `//` and the end of the line is a comment and will be ignored by minity.
 ````
 // this is a comment
 if ($a>3) setblock air // this is a comment too
 ````
-The exception are native commands prefixed with `/` and a few mclang commands that encapsulate "greedy" native commands like `say` and `tellraw`, which will eat up everything until the end of the line:
+The exception are native commands prefixed with `/` and a few minity commands that encapsulate "greedy" native commands like `say` and `tellraw`, which will eat up everything until the end of the line:
 ````
 /setblock ~ ~ ~ minecraft:stone //not a comment, will throw syntax error in minecraft